 - Biting

-Tactile communication has many forms and meanings, with each species having its methods of body contact to suit its needs.
-What may be a friendly greeting for one species could be a dominance display for another.
+Tactile communication has many forms and meanings, with each species having its own methods of body contact to suit its needs.
+What may be a friendly greeting for one species could be a display of dominance for another.

 This form of communication is often seen in herding or pack animals such as rodents, felines, and canids.
-Both pet animals, such as dogs and cats, plus wild species including wolves, bobcats, and lynx, will display similar uses of tactile communication.
+Both domesticated animals like dogs and cats and their wild counterparts such as wolves, bobcats, and lynx exhibit comparable forms of tactile communication.

-Most rodent species are social animals, living in family groups that can number more than 20 individuals.
-Physical contact helps develop and maintain bonds between related animals and those familiar with the family unit.
+Many rodent species are inherently social creatures, often forming family groups that can encompass more than 20 individuals.
+These close-knit communities rely heavily on physical contact to foster and sustain bonds among related members and those familiar with the familial unit.

 Animals communicate many emotions visually.
 Find out more here

 A teeth rake is the motion of a dolphin passing another with its mouth open.
 The teeth momentarily scrape against the offending dolphin’s skin.
 While this does not usually result in injury, it is uncomfortable.
-This behavior is a show of dominance and to prevent unruly behavior from juveniles.
+This behavior is a show of dominance and prevents unruly behavior from juveniles.

 In horses and deer, dominance can be shown in several ways using tactile communication.
-The first is with a head shake and nudge or butt against the neck.
-A nip using teeth may also be followed if neither individual backs down.
+This usually starts with a head shake and nudge or butt against the neck.
+A nip using teeth may also follow if neither individual backs down.

-Rabbits and hares have a somewhat human way of establishing dominance.
-At the start of the breeding season, males will participate in boxing matches to determine their dominance.
-Males who win the boxing match win the right to match with nearby females who are in season.
+Male rabbits and hares will participate in boxing matches to determine their dominance.
+Males who win the boxing match also win the right to match with nearby females who are in season.

 In many fish species, males will circle one another and then use a flurry of quick and repetitive body slams to warn off other males.
 In aquarium fish, this is common when fish are kept in small groups or with a disproportionate number of males and females.